 It's more difficult for me to speak to the sound quality of an AM HD signal (in "hybrid" mode, where both a digital and analog signal are broadcast) on this radio, because there were no AM HD stations in the Bay Area as of the end of 2019, when this review was written.

 I had to travel to Denver in order to find AM stations broadcasting in HD mode.
 I found that the low bitrate available on the digital stream of a hybrid-mode AM HD signal caused unpleasant artifacts to appear in the sound.
-This radio may not come into its own, as far as AM stations are concerned, until all-digital AM broadcasting becomes more widespread.
+This radio may not come into its own, as far as AM stations are concerned, unless all-digital AM broadcasting becomes more widespread.

 In 2019, a Washington, D.C.-area station began experimenting with an all-digital signal.
 Late in 2019, based on that experiment, and others that were short-lived, the Federal Communications Commission (FCC) began a rulemaking regarding all-digital AM-band broadcasting.
 In October 2020, the FCC approved all-digital AM broadcasting on a voluntary basis.

 Under the new rules, an AM station can stop analog broadcasting and, instead, operate a single digital channel (the MA3 mode, which all current AM stereo receivers can decode), but will not be allowed to multiplex programs the way an FM HD signal can.
 The AM station must also provide an equivalent over-the-air broadcasting service that's still available to analog radios.
 Typically, this will be accomplished through the use of a cross-service translator on the FM band.
+However, few stations took advantage of these rules.
+As of this revision in December 2024, it appears as if the MA3 mode is not going to be a factor.
+Most AM stations that were broadcasting hybrid-mode HD have ceased doing so.
+The Crawford chain of radio stations is the one prominent operator still using it for most of its AM stations (four in Denver alone).